pdureau/wasm_demo/README.md

 export greeter;
 ```

-⚠️ Compilation OK but [excessive WASI interfaces](https://github.com/rust-lang/rust/issues/133235) are causing troubles with some hosts:
+⚠️ Compilation OK but [excessive WASI interfaces](https://github.com/rust-lang/rust/issues/133235) are added because of the Rust's STD and are causing troubles with some hosts:

 ```
   import wasi:cli/environment@0.2.0;